pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![Click the Edit button](/images/sat52.png)

 In the Capsules > Edit sat01.example.com page, click on the Location tab.
-And the click moline Locations All Items box to move to the Selected items box.
+And then click the moline Locations All Items box to move to the Selected items box.

 ![Click moline](/images/sat53.png)

-Next click on the Organizations tab and follow the same steps above to move Operations Department Orgnaizations All Items box to move to the Selected items box.
+Next click on the Organizations tab and follow the same steps above to move the Operations Department Organization from the All Items box to the Selected items box.

 ![Click Operations Department](/images/sat54.png)